MartinMangler/martinmangler.github.io/_pages/research.md

 permalink: /research/
 ---

-Here is an overview of my research interests.
+Here is an overview of my research interests..I do have interests, I promise!
+Coming soon.